qri-io/rfcs/text/0023-stats-component.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work. -->

+*add calculations of best case and worst case senarios*

+## Stats component size calculations

+Calculations on the size of a stats component are based on worst case senario.
+In our worse case senario each stat would be a boolean stat (the default with the largest ratio between stat size and data size), with a 200 character title, and a 19 digit number for each of count, trueCount, and falseCount. *note: this is disengenuous, because the count trueCount and falseCount max out at the number of rows, but because we are looking at the worst case senario let's keep it as high as possible*

+A single stat in the worst senario is around 342 bytes.

+In contrast, a dataset with one column and one row, whose only cell contains a a boolean, only takes up 8 bytes.
+If this same dataset, with one column, would need around 40 rows to even equal the size of the stats component.

+We know, however, that the size of the Stat component will only increase if we add another column to the dataset.
+In fact, it increases linearly, proportional to the number of columns.
+So if there are 10 columns, then the worst case stats component will be 3.4 kilobytes.
+Any added rows to the dataset do not add to the size of the Stats component.
+If the number of columns remains the same, the stats component will change very little.
+And, better yet, as the number of rows increase in a dataset, the Stats component becomes more and more valuable.

+Our worst case scenario dataset would have a huge number of columns, and only one row.
+While a dataset structure like that is possible, it is unlikely.
+Far more likely are datasets with 10-30 columns, and over 50 rows.

+Let's go to an extreme.
+Let's say we have a 400Mb dataset, with 400 columns.
+That dataset's Stats component is going to be around 137kbs.
+The stats would be around 3000 times smaller then the actual data itself.
+Even if we had 4000 columns, and the Stats component was 1.4MBs, that's still 235 times smaller then the data itself.
+And it gets more valuable the fewer the number of columns.

+Let's take a typical example.
+A dataset that is around 200Mbs with about 10 columns.
+The stats component would be about 3.4kbs, making the stats component 58823 times smaller than the data itself.
+In our typical and extremely large dataset examples, the stats component is of a negligable size.

 # Drawbacks
 [drawbacks]: #drawbacks